indiesoftby/defold-yagames/README.md

 ### Best Practices

 1. The YaGames extension imitates a real API on *non-HTML5* platforms.
 The idea is to allow to you quickly implement API on your favourite platform (macOS, Windows, Linux) and don't spend time on slowly rebuilding/uploading the game to the Yandex.
 2. The code from `yagames/manifests/web/engine_template.html` is always added to your HTML5 template.
 This behaviour can't be disabled.
-Tip: make supporting Git branches for every platform and do not mix specific code between them.
+Tip: use Git-branching for every platform and do not mix platform-specific code between them.

 ## Code Examples

 Take a look at the demo project inside `example` directory.
 It has quite a few buttons to test all APIs.
-You can use it in your game as a debug screen.
+You can use it in your game as a debug screen or simply [download/upload a pre-built .zip archive](https://github.com/indiesoftby/defold-yagames/blob/gh-pages/demo_no-sw_no-native-cache.zip?raw=true) to make sure that you implemented SDK in the right way.

 ![YaGames Demo](screenshot.png)